Castle of Blood

-The film was released in Italy in 1964 and received low box office numbers which led to Margheriti remaking the film in colour as Web of the Spider (1971).
+The film was released in Italy in 1964 and received low box office numbers, which led to Margheriti remaking the film in colour as Web of the Spider (1971).

 Plot

 A journalist challenges the authenticity of Edgar Allan Poe's stories (which are presented in the context of the film as Poe's eyewitness accounts of the supernatural, not as literary fiction).
-To prove himself, the journalist accepts a bet from Lord Blackwood to spend the night in a haunted castle on All Soul's Eve.
+To prove himself, the journalist accepts a bet from Lord Blackwood to spend the night in a haunted castle on the night between All Saints’ Day and All Souls’ Day.
 Ghosts of the murdered inhabitants appear to him throughout the night, re-enacting the events that led to their deaths.
 One of the ghosts reveals that they all need his blood in order to maintain their existence.
 Barbara Steele plays a ghost who attempts to help the journalist escape.